 The Master Plan proposes the removal of the existing toilet block and the installation of a new toilet facility not far from the original location.
 This facility is to be a contemporary design with the entrance to cubicles facing a well surveyed area and hand basins exterior to the main building.
-Consideration should be given to installing a toilet block including a storage facility.
+The design of the new toilet block should provide for a potential kiosk and storage facilities.
 A number sporting groups including the Petanque group have indicated a desire for a storage facility at the park.